justincichowski/trending-app/REFACTOR_SUMMARY.md

 ## What changed (and why)

 - **Serverless-first API (`/api/*`)**: All backend logic now runs as Vercel Functions (stateless, no `fs`).
 This matches production *and* local via `vercel dev`.
-- **No Node `fs` caching**: Removed disk caching used by the old Fastify server.
+- **No Node `fs` caching**: Removed disk caching used by the old serverless runtime server.
 Functions set CDN cache headers instead.
 If you want persistent caching, use Redis/KV later.
 - **Single-page app routing**: `vercel.json` rewrites unknown paths to `index.html` for client-side routing.
 - **Local parity**: `vite` serves the frontend; `vercel dev` serves functions.
 The client calls `/api/*` in both envs.
 - **Theme default = dark**: Initial state now uses `'dark'` when nothing is stored.